expo/expo-github-action/continuous-deploy-fingerprint/README.md

 `continuous-deploy-fingerprint` is a GitHub Action that continuously deploys an Expo project using the expo-updates fingerprint runtime version policy.
 When run, it performs the following tasks in order, once for each platform:
 1. Check current fingerprint of the project.
 2. Check for EAS builds with specified profile matching that fingerprint.
 3. If a in-progress or finished EAS build doesn't exist, start one.
+Optionally submit any created builds to their respective app stores.
 4. Publish an update on EAS update.
 5. If run on a PR, post a comment indicating what was done.